Dynamic call transfers

 • Create a phone number and assign your assistant

-• Call the number and test different transfer scenarios
+• Call the number and request a transfer to different departments

-• Monitor your webhook server logs to see the routing decisions
+• Monitor your webhook server logs to see the tool calls and control URL

-• Verify transfers are working to the correct destinations
+• Verify transfers are executing to the correct destinations

 Routing Patterns